 EDIT--The routes have been listed counter-clockwise on this boulder, starting at Hemlock Crack on the far left of the road-facing side.

 Park and walk into The Pound this is the west most boulder.

 Weather station 7.8 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Barn Door Boulder:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Barn Door Boulder:

 Featured Route For Barn Door Boulder